Assets

 3D ImporterImports .fbx or .obj 3D models from third-party modeling tools as a custom Model instance.

-To further help with asset organization, you can archive audio, decals, images, and meshes in the DEVELOPMENT ITEMS section of the Creator Dashboard.
+To further help with organization, you can archive most asset types in the Development Items section of the Creator Dashboard.

-After you archive an asset, it is no longer usable in Roblox experiences.
-The asset fails to load and disappears from the website.
+After you archive an asset, it disappears from the website and is no longer usable or visible in Roblox experiences, including your own.